The Vampire Chronicles: Vampire Gifts

 Within Rice's mythology, vampires possess certain paranormal abilities known as gifts.
 For younger undead, these gifts usually manifest in subtle ways.
 For older immortals – particularly ancient ones – these manifest as potent displays of both magic and their own inhuman natures.
 As vampires age, they become both stronger as well as more unnatural and statuesque in their appearance.
-Their demeanor usually becomes more tampered and calculating, even moreso as their more potent gifts manifest; which further distances them from their former human sentiments.
+Their demeanor usually becomes more tempered and calculating, even moreso as their more potent gifts manifest; which further distances them from their former human sentiments.